 The immune system is made up of different kinds of cells that work together to protect the body and help it heal after an injury.
 The immune cells at the center of the granuloma are called histiocytes and they often join together to form giant cells.
 Some granulomas have an outer layer of lymphocytes, another specialized type of immune cell that works together with histiocytes.

-Why is this important?
 Granulomas are a sign of chronic colitis.
-It is a clue that the chronic colitis is caused by Crohn’s disease rather than ulcerative colitis (where granulomas are rarely seen).
+It is a clue that the changes seen are caused by Crohn’s disease rather than ulcerative colitis (where granulomas are rarely seen).